 In particular Haskell shared libraries must be made into packages.
 You cannot freely assign which modules go in which shared libraries.
 The Haskell shared libraries must match the package boundaries.
-Most of the conventions GHC expects when using packages are described in Section 4.9.7.

-GHC handles references to symbols within the same shared library (or main executable binary) differently from references to symbols between different shared libraries.
+The reason for this is that GHC handles references to symbols within the same shared library (or main executable binary) differently from references to symbols between different shared libraries.
 GHC needs to know for each imported module if that module lives locally in the same shared lib or in a separate shared lib.
 The way it does this is by using packages.
 When using -dynamic, a module from a separate package is assumed to come from a separate shared lib, while modules from the same package (or the default "main" package) are assumed to be within the same shared lib (or main executable binary).